Configuration Schema¶

 mean_temp,total_rain, etc.)

-If climate is omitted entirely, defaults to strategy: spatial, interpolation_method: linear, fallback_to_mean: true.
+If climate is omitted entirely, defaults to strategy: spatial, interpolation_method: linear, variogram_mode: standard, fallback_to_mean: true.